Fox Hunting Etiquette

 - If you have long hair, you must wear a hair net – male or female.

 - Rated safety helmets are strongly recommended and all helmet chin straps should be securely fastened.

-- Tack should be of black or brown leather, with a white saddle pad.
-No colored pads, boots, wraps, fleece, etc. on formal days.
+- Tack should be of black or brown leather, with a white saddle pad, preferably contoured, not square.
+No colored pads, boots, wraps, fleece, etc., especially on formal days.

 Before the Hunt

 - Arrive early and give yourself time to be tacked up and mounted before the hunt goes out.
 If you are late the hunt will leave without you.

 - When you arrive at the Meet, go up and say “Good Morning” to the Masters.

 - If you bring a guest, introduce him/her to the Masters and Field Master, make sure they have signed a release before tacking up and paid the capping fee before hunting commences.
 It is your responsibility to inform them of proper etiquette and ride with them at the back of the field.